Mexican Green Spaghetti Recipe (Espagueti Verde)

 Vegan Spaghetti Verde

-So for a vegan alternative you could use a homemade crema Mexicana (try my recipe) or if you can find vegan heavy cream use that instead.
+The best alternative for a vegan and dairy free version is to use a homemade crema Mexicana (try my recipe) or if you can find vegan heavy cream use that instead.

 My vegan crema is made with almonds but you could also use one made using raw cashews.